andrepbo/karel-the-robot-solutions/README.md

 # Karel the robot solutions
-Here are my solutions to the CS106A exercises on Karel the Robot.
+Here are my solutions to the Stanford CS106A class exercises on Karel the Robot.
+Hope to help.